eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 The Permission Process Model defines the lifecycle of a permission request within the EDDIE Framework.
 A permission request represents the agreement between a Customer, their Permission Administrator, and the Eligible Party to access energy-related data.
 Each permission request transitions through well-defined states — from its creation and validation to acceptance, revocation, or termination — ensuring that no state is skipped and that the complete permission history is traceable.
 This state model standardizes how permissions are created, validated, transmitted, and retired across all Region Connectors and PAs.
+The process is initiated by the end-customer through the eligible party.
+The end-customer decides about access to the energy data (i.e., accept or reject) and can revoke the granted permission at any point.
+The eligible party can terminate the permission when the data access is no longer needed.
+The permission administrator forwards the request from the eligible party to the customer and sends the requested data only if the customer grants the permission.

 ![BPRT diagram showing the permission request process](../crosscutting-concepts/figures/permission-process-model.svg)